 Getting to Nijo Castle: At Kyoto Station, you can catch bus 9, exiting at the Nijō-jō-mae stop.
 You’ll find the entrance to the castle on Horikawa Dori, the large avenue to the northeast.

 Built in the 1480s by Ashikaga Yoshimasa as Jishoji temple, Ginkaku-ji is an iconic structure in Kyoto.
-Although less impressive than Kinkaku-ji, both temples are must-sees while visiting Kyoto.
+Although less impressive than Kinkaku-ji, both are must-sees while temple hopping in Kyoto.
 Scholars believe the initial plan was to have the temple covered in silver leaf but the shogun ran out of money before completing the project.

 Nevertheless, the silver-less Zen temple is a true representation of Higashiyama culture and a relic of the library style.
 The surrounding garden is equally striking, featuring a Sea of Silver Sand and a moon platform which is believed to reflect moon light to the Silver Pavilion.
 Ginkaku-ji is open all year round.
 Visit in the morning before the crowds envelop the grounds if you want a little peace and quiet.